bwilsoncc/basemap/README.md

 tiles are fast and small but Esri won't let you query them, so the project uses a Roads layer for queries.

-In summary, we have 5 components now:
+In summary, we have these components now:

 1. Vector Labels - the labels only, and a county boundary line, for web maps.
+2. Taxlot Address Labels -
+3. Taxlot Labels -
-2. Roads map containing two feature layers
+4. Roads map containing two feature layers
-3. Vector Tiles - everything, useful offline for example in Field Maps.
+5. Vector Tiles - everything, useful offline for example in Field Maps.
-4. Unlabelled Tiles - feature layers without any labels, for web maps
+6. Unlabelled Tiles - feature layers without any labels, for web maps
-5. "Empty basemap" (that's its name.)
+7. "Empty basemap" (that's its name.)

 | labels | features | labels and features | vector + raster |
 |--------|----------|---------------------|-----------------|